micmacIGN/micmac/MMVII/apib11/README.md

 Distribution
 ------------

-The file dist/MMVII-*.whl, created at compilation, can be distributed to machines with same OS, arch and python version.
+The file dist/MMVII-*.whl, created at compilation, can be distributed to machines with same OS, architecture and python version.

+This file contains all the necessary files to run the module:
+MMVII does not have to be installed on the machine to use the python module.

 It can be installed with: